schitresh/software_development/frameworks/rails/2_controllers/1_routes.md

 ```

 ## Concerns
-- Declares common routes that can be reuse3d inside other resources & routes
+- Declares common routes that can be reused inside other resources & routes

 ```rb
 concern :commentable do